 - Turn on Automatically switch to Eco when away.

-- Optional: If this is your first time to set up the feature, tap Configure presence sensing.
+- If this is your first time to set up the feature, tap Configure presence sensing.

-- Your Nest thermostat uses its own activity sensors, sensor data from your other Google Nest products and your phone's location to tell when everyone has left or someone has come home.
+- Your Nest thermostat uses its own activity sensors, sensor data from your other Google Nest products and your phone's location.
+This is to tell when everyone has left or come back home.

 - When everyone has left, your thermostat will wait a short amount of time to make sure that nobody's coming back, then it will switch to Eco Temperature automatically.

-- If your thermostat has automatically switched to Eco Temperature, it'll switch back to its normal heating or cooling schedule when someone returns home.
+- If your thermostat automatically switches to Eco Temperature, it switches back to its regular heating or cooling schedule when someone returns home.

-- Your thermostat will also switch to Eco Temperature if you manually switch your home to Away mode with the Nest or Home app.
+- Your thermostat switches to Eco Temperature if you set your home to Away mode with the Nest or Home app.

-- Your thermostat will also leave Eco Temperature and resume its normal heating or cooling schedule if you change the temperature with the Nest or Home app.
+- Your thermostat leaves Eco Temperature and goes back to its regular heating or cooling schedule if you change the temperature with the Nest or Home app.

-Sometimes, you might want Eco Temperature to stay on for a long period of time.
-For example, if you go on holiday, your thermostat can maintain Eco Temperature the whole time.
-You'll need to set up long-term Eco Temperature differently depending on your thermostat.
+Sometimes, you might want Eco Temperature to stay on for a long time.
+Like when you go on a trip, your thermostat can keep Eco Temperature the whole time.
+You need to set up long-term Eco Temperature in a different way, based on your thermostat.

 Nest Learning Thermostat (4th gen) and Nest Thermostat